 - Artefacts and interactives – we found lots of objects up in the attic of the schoolhouse, including some old desks, text books, exercise books and pictures which we placed around the exhibition place, along with art materials

 On the evening of the launch we had around 30 visitors – in a village of 35-40 inhabitants, that was like getting 750000 to a launch in Brum (sort of).
-Lee treated them to a short, poetic performance, involving a version of the poem above, among other things, which didn’t seem to scare people too much.
+Lee treated them to a short, poetic performance, involving a version of the poem above, among other things, which people watched attentively, if more or less bemusedly.
 We had a brief chat with Sandra explaining the idea around the exhibition and making clear that this was a framework, a beginning and that the exhibition belonged to them.
 This was followed by Sofie explaining the connections to the heritage society and UNESCO, followed by some more poetry.